2023 XFL draft: Structure

-The 2023 XFL Draft will follow the same basic layout as the 2020 XFL Draft: starting quarterbacks will be allocated in a separate process and revealed November 15, while the remaining positions will be separated by position.
+The 2023 XFL Draft followed the same basic layout as the 2020 XFL draft: starting quarterbacks will be allocated in a separate process and revealed November 15, while the remaining positions will be separated by position.
+It followed a "snake" format, with each position phase following a random order set prior to the draft, and that order reversing between odd and even rounds of the phase.